DollarLiquidity.com

 DLI Liquidity Score Classification

-The DLI Score uses adaptive rolling 5-year percentile thresholds to classify liquidity into four tiers, keeping signals stable and comparable across macro cycles.
+The DLI Score uses adaptive rolling 5-year percentile thresholds to classify liquidity into three states — loose, neutral, and tight — keeping signals stable and comparable across macro cycles.

 PercentileLiquidity ConditionRisk Bias (Secondary)Interpretation

-≤ P20AbundantRisk-seeking tiltExtremely loose liquidity — strongly favorable for risk assets
+≤ P20LooseRisk-seeking tiltLoose liquidity — generally favorable for risk assets

 ≥ P80TightDefensive tiltSignificantly tight liquidity — risk assets face strong headwinds